shubhammishra-2020/shubhammishra-2020/README.md

 ## Welcome to my GitHub Page!
 I am a Junior at San Jose State majoring in Computer Engineering.
-I am interested in bring my skills, experience, and ideas to an Embedded Software Engineering role.
+I am interested in bringing my skills, experience, and ideas to an Embedded Software Engineering role.

 ### Current Projects